-The Daniel B. Sobel Friendship House provides support and guidance to individuals and families struggling with addiction, isolation and other life crises through a welcoming Jewish recovery community that offers friendship, support, and a variety of programs that facilitate lasting success.
+The Daniel B. Sobel Friendship House provides support and guidance to individuals and families struggling with isolation and other life crises, such as addiction, through a welcoming Jewish recovery community that offers friendship, support, and a variety of programs that facilitate lasting success.

 The first step on the path to healing is coming out of isolation.
 At Daniel B. Sobel Friendship House, we open our arms to welcome individuals who feel that they have been isolated from the community because of their condition.
 Our Recovery Rabbi and our program director offer personalized recovery plans tailored to each individual’s need and unconditional acceptance of every member.